As Soon As April The Giraffe Gave Birth, The Sponsor Tag Changed

-April the Giraffe, the viral sensation of Animal Adventure Park, gave birth today, and quickly got a new sponsor.
-As the world watched April the Giraffe give birth in real time, the sponsor tag on the lower left of the screen was the Toys “R” Us logo.
+April the giraffe, the viral sensation of Animal Adventure Park, gave birth today and quickly got a new sponsor.
+As the world watched April the giraffe give birth in real time, the sponsor tag on the lower left of the screen was the Toys “R” Us logo.
 Toys “R” Us has been sponsoring the live stream of April the Giraffe’s stall since around the 15-month mark of the giraffe’s pregnancy.

 Fortune reported that the sponsorship opportunity was a very big deal.